Heart and Lung Transplant (cont.)

 Heart and lung transplantations are very complicated procedures with many possible complications after you leave the hospital.
 Both you and your family must keep close contact with your primary care provider and your transplant team to increase your likelihood of recovery.

-You can return to work or school, but you should resume normal activities gradually.
+You can return to work or school when your transplant team clears you for these activities, but you should resume normal activities gradually.
 The majority of patients who receive a heart or lung transplant unfortunately can never resume their previous work on a full-time basis due to the rigorous demands of postoperative monitoring.

 You must make lifestyle changes to ensure that your new heart stays healthy.
 An organized rehabilitation program will help you make these changes.